TekyaygilFethi/RENHelpers/src/RENHelpers.DataAccessHelpers/EntityFrameworkAccess/README.md

 }
 ```

-## Custom Usage of RENRepository
+## Custom Implementation of RENRepository

 You can customize implementation of RENRepository via overriding its methods or implementing new ones to expand.

 ### Overriding Existing Methods

-As you can see in standard implementation, all methods are marked as virtual which means you can customize their content via overriding them.
+As you can see in standard implementation, all methods are marked as virtual which means you can customize their content
+via overriding them.
 You can override the existing methods to create a new class.
-To do that, newly created classes should inherit from ```RENRepository``` class:
+To do that, newly created classes should inherit
+from ```RENRepository``` class:

 ```csharp
 public class MyRepository<TEntity> : RENRepository<TEntity> where TEntity : class